unicode-org/message-format-wg/exploration/number-selection.md

 ### Determining Exact Literal Match

+> [!IMPORTANT]
+> The exact behavior of extact literal match is only defined for non-zero filled
+> integer values.
+> Annotations that use fraction digits or significant digits might work in specific
+> implementation-defined ways.
+> Users should avoid depending on these types of keys in message selection.

 Number literals in the MessageFormat 2 syntax use the [format defined for a JSON number](https://www.rfc-editor.org/rfc/rfc8259#section-6).
-The resolved value of an `operand` exactly matches a numeric literal `key` if, when the `operand` is serialized using the format for a JSON number including the exact number of fraction digits and the exact number of significant digits specified by the selector function or its options, the two strings are equal.
+The resolved value of an `operand` exactly matches a numeric literal `key` if, when the `operand` is serialized using the format for a JSON number the two strings are equal.
+Implementations SHOULD take into account including the exact number of fraction digits and the exact number of significant digits specified by the selector function or its options.

 > [!NOTE]
 > Implementations are not expected to implement this exactly as written,